 Petra Roter is a Professor of International Relations at the University of Ljubljana, and the Head of International Relations department/chair at the Faculty of Social Sciences, where she teaches undergraduate and postgraduate courses on, among others, International Protection of Minorities, International Protection of Human Rights, International Conflict Management and Research Seminar in International Relations.
 She is a senior research fellow at the Centre of International Relations, Faculty of Social Sciences.
 She holds a PhD in International Relations from the University of Cambridge.
-She was a Visiting Scholar at Cambridge University (Department of Politics and International Studies) between September and December 2017.
+She was a Visiting Scholar at Cambridge University (Department of Politics and International Studies) during the Michaelmas term in 2017.
 Previously, she was a GARNET Visiting Fellow at the Centre for the Study of Globalisation and Regionalisation at the University of Warwick, Visiting Research Fellow at the European Centre for Minority Issues in Flensburg (Germany) and a DAAD Fellow at the University of Tübingen (Germany).
-She is a Visiting Professor at the University of Padova where she teaches a postgraduate course on Human Rights in Practice (on diversity management) at the University of Padova, MA in Human Rights and Multi-level Governance.
-She regularly teaches on minority rights within the European Master in Human Rights and Democratisation in Venice.
+She is a Visiting Professor at the University of Padova where she teaches a postgraduate course on Human Rights in Practice (on diversity management), MA in Human Rights and Multi-level Governance.
+She regularly gives lectures on minority rights within the European Master in Human Rights and Democratisation in Venice.
 She is a member of the board of a joint doctoral programme Human Rights, Society and Multi-level Governance.
 She is a member of the scientific board of the Minority Rights Institute at the European Research EURAC, Bolzano/Bozen.

 She is Slovenia’s national director for the European Master in Human Rights and Democratisation (Venice; EMA) and she co-ordinates the master programme in International Relations (in English) at the University of Ljubljana, Faculty of Social Sciences.
 She was elected to the European Inter-University Centre's Board (in 2014), and she was a member of the EMA Executive Committee for two terms (until Dec.
 2015).
-She has been re-elected to the Academic Curriculum Group in 2019/20.
+She was re-elected to the Academic Curriculum Group in 2019/20.

 She has taught on diversity management, minority protection and democratisation in Venice (EMA), at the University of Padua (MA programme in Human Rights and Multi-Level Governance), and in Trento/Budapest/Regensburg/Ljubljana (MA joint degree programme in Comparative Local Development).